taheeraahmed/Bachelor/src/writeToFile/README.md

 `char *convertErrorToChar` converts the error data to a char array.
 It takes in three parameters, the first one is the error code, the second parameter is the error message and the third parameter is the date and time.

+### getExperimentId
+`void getExperimentId` gets the experiment id from the SD card.
+It takes no parameters.
+It uses the folders already existing on the SD-card and increments the highest by one.
+If there is no previous experiment id it sets the experiment id to 0.

+### writeInfoFile
+`void writeInfoFile` writes the information about the experiment to the info file.
+It takes in five parameters, the first one is the test choices, the second parameter is the start time of the measurement, the third parameter is the file name, the fourth parameter is the experiment id and the fifth parameter is the patient id.

 ## Usage

 This is only example usage of the functions.
 The functions can be used in the main code like the example below.